pranshu-raj-211/blog/src/data/blog/exploring-sse.md

 5. Why is timeout used in SSE?To detect stalled connections and trigger reconnections.

 I’ll update this once I experiment with implementation details (scaling, basic done in Go) and get a better grasp of how SSE behaves in a real-world setting.

+##### Note:
+I've been working on a project that uses SSE ([leaderboard](https://github.com/pranshu-raj-211/leaderboard)).
+I'm going to try and experiment with the performance differences between SSE and websockets in this context, to provide quantitative results in a real world application.
+It's still a work in progress and has a long way to go, so do check it out.